duckdb/duckdb-web/docs/configuration/pragmas.md

 ### Force Checkpoint

-When [`CHECKPOINT`](../sql/statements/checkpoint) is called when no changes are made, force a checkpoint regardless.
+When [`CHECKPOINT`](../sql/statements/checkpoint) is called when no changes are made, force a checkpoint regardless:

 ```sql
 PRAGMA force_checkpoint;